A specialization inequality for tropical complexes: Linear series

 \section{Linear series}

-A \defi{complete linear series} of a Weil divisor~$D$ is the set of all effective Weil divisors linearly equivalent to~$D$.
-By \defi{effective}, we mean that all of the coefficients of the divisor are positive.
-The invariant $h^0(\Delta, D)$ appearing in Theorem~\ref{thm:specialization} is a measure of how large the complete linear series of~$D$ is, analogous to the dimension of the global sections of $\mathcal O(D)$ on an algebraic variety.
+A \defi{complete linear series} of a divisor~$D$ is the set of all effective divisors linearly equivalent to~$D$.
+The invariant $h^0(\Delta, D)$ appearing in Theorem~\ref{t:specialization} is a measure of how large the complete linear series of~$D$ is, analogous to the dimension of the global sections of $\mathcal O(D)$ on an algebraic variety.
+In this section, we define this invariant and give some examples and applications.

-\begin{defn} We say that a point $p \in \Delta$ is \defi{rational} if its coordinates are rational when if we identify a $k$-simplex containing $p$ with a unimodular simplex in~$\RR^k$.
-We define $h^0(\Delta, D)$ to be the cardinality~$m$ of the smallest set of rational points $p_1, \ldots, p_m$ such that there is no effective divisor $D'$ linearly equivalent to $D$ such that the $D'$ contains $p_1, \ldots, p_m$.
-If there is no such set of points, then $h^0(\Delta, D)$ is defined to be infinity. \end{defn}
+\begin{defn} We say that a point $p \in \Delta$ is \defi{rational} if its coordinates are rational when we identify a $k$-simplex containing $p$ with a standard unit simplex in~$\RR^k$.
+We define $h^0(\Delta, D)$ to be the cardinality~$m$ of the smallest set of rational points $p_1, \ldots, p_m$ such that there is no effective divisor $D'$ linearly equivalent to $D$ such that $D'$ contains $p_1, \ldots, p_m$.
+If there is no such finite set of points, then $h^0(\Delta, D)$ is defined to be $\infty$. \end{defn}

-The rationality condition on the points in Definition~\ref{def:h0} is needed for technical reasons in the proof of Theorem~\ref{thm:specialization} and we expect that it can be dropped without changing the definition.
+The rationality condition on the points in Definition~\ref{d:h0} is needed for technical reasons in the proof of Theorem~\ref{t:specialization} and we expect that it can be dropped without changing the definition.

 \begin{conj} The definition of $h^0$ is equivalent to the analogous definition where the $p_i$ are allowed to be arbitrary, not necessarily rational, points. \end{conj}